Solar Battery Storage System: Storage + Tax Credits for AZ

 With the signing of the Inflation Reduction Act (IRA) into law, Solar Topps wants to ensure that you can maximize the return on your system by helping you take advantage of the extended Federal Investment Tax Credit (ITC).
-A great way to apply the ITC is by investing in a Solar Battery Storage System when you decide to go solar, giving you’re the freedom to rollover its cost into the ITC.
+A great way to use the ITC is by investing in a Solar Battery Storage System when you go solar.
+This lets you roll over its cost into the ITC.
 But to qualify, you must connect the battery to the system, not just the utility grid.

 The ITC is a dollar-for-dollar ratio of the reduction you pay on your solar system.
 As of August 16th, 2022, the Solar Investment Tax Credit will reduce the final price of your solar energy system by 30%.
 By the year 2033, that percentage reduces to 26%, then to 22% in 2034, and finally to 0% by 2035.
 This credit only applies to home or business owners who are purchasing their solar panels, not those that are leasing their system.
 Along with the ITC, Arizona has credits and incentives available to anyone that purchases their solar system.

 A solar battery works by storing excess energy your solar system produces.
 It releases this stored energy when your home requires more electricity than the system is producing at that moment.
 You can have multiple batteries attached to your system for extra storage in the event of a power outage.
 Solar Batteries are a great investment to make sure the energy generated by your solar system, is not going to waste.
 This can be beneficial to someone passionate about “going green.”
-Some utility companies still rely on coal plants to produce electricity, so when you get your electricity from the grid, you receive energy generated from coal.
+Some utility companies still use coal plants to make electricity.
+So, when you get your power from the grid, it may come from coal.
 Some utility companies are switching to solar, but why would you pay for a middleman?
 Having your own personal solar system with a battery backup would dramatically reduce your payments and dependence on the utility company.

 Including the Battery with Your ITC?